Energy-Efficient Computing Architectures

-Common project-team with INRIA Rennes – Bretagne Atlantique, CNRS, ENS Rennes, University of Rennes 1
+Common project-team with INRIA Rennes – Bretagne Atlantique, IRISA, CNRS, ENS Rennes, University of Rennes 1

-The development of complex applications is traditionally split in three stages: a theoretical study of the algorithms, an analysis of the target architecture and the implementation.
+The development of complex applications is traditionally split into three stages: a theoretical study of the algorithms, an analysis of the target architecture, and the implementation.
 When facing new emerging applications such as high-performance, low-power and low-cost mobile communication systems or smart sensor-based systems, it is mandatory to strengthen the design flow by a joint study of both algorithmic and architectural issues.
-The figure below shows the global design flow that we propose to develop.
-This flow is organized in levels which refer to our three research themes: application optimization (new algorithms, fixed-point arithmetic and advanced representations of numbers), architecture optimization (reconfigurable and specialized hardware, application-specific processors), and stepwise refinement and code generation (code transformations, hardware synthesis, compilation).
+Cairn’s design flow is organized in levels which refer to our three research themes: application optimization (new algorithms, fixed-point arithmetic and advanced representations of numbers), architecture optimization (reconfigurable and specialized hardware, application-specific processors), and stepwise refinement and code generation (code transformations, hardware synthesis, compilation).

 Keywords: Hardware Accelerators, Compiling, Embedded Systems, Energy Consumption, Parallelism, Wireless Sensor Networks, Security, Signal Processing, Reconfigurable Hardware, Computer Arithmetic, System-On-Chip